Accessible Text Input in Android

 These functions are relatively self-explanatory; simply send the appropriate view (the EditText if using

 setLabeledBy).
 These functions are especially useful when creating dynamic lists or views programmatically rather than a pre-defined xml layout.

 This discussion references our open source Android app.
 Please get this running on your device and turn TalkBack on.
-You can also find Deque University for Android on the Play Store, though the version released may be behind the version referenced in the open source repository.
-The Open Source app is the preferred reference.
 Before continuing find the “Edit Texts” story, located in the main menu, and navigate to the broken tab.
 The following discussion will refer to the broken tab view as well as the fixed tab view.